gordonnl/firebase-stripe/README.md

 # Headless Stripe Payments Using Firebase Functions
 *The simplest possible payment implementation - applicable to any website.*

-Implementation of Stripe's Direct Charge payment using all 3 available methods to demonstrate.
+Implementation of Stripe's Direct Charge payment using all 3 available methods.
+Any one would suffice, however all are included to demonstrate.
 These include:

  - **Stripe Elements** - pre-built UI components for building checkout flow
  - **Payment Request Button** - supporting Apple Pay, Google Pay and the Payment Request API